BitMEX/api-connectors/auto-generated/go/docs/PositionApi.md

 > Position PositionUpdateLeverage(ctx, symbol, leverage)
 Choose leverage for a position.

+Users can choose an isolated leverage.
+This will automatically enable isolated margin.

 ### Required Parameters

 Name | Type | Description  | Notes